Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Getting_Started/Getting Started with Ameba.rst

 From version 1.6.5, Arduino IDE supports third-party hardware.
 Therefore, we can use Arduino IDE to develop applications, and the Arduino basic examples are supported.
 Arduino IDE can be downloaded in the Arduino website: https://www.arduino.cc/en/Main/Software

 When the installation is finished, open Arduino IDE.
-To set up correctly in Arduino IDE, go to "File" -> "Preferences"
+To set up correctly in Arduino IDE, go to :guilabel:`File -> Preferences`

 |image05|

-And paste the following URL into "Additional Boards Manager URLs" field:
+And paste the following URL into :guilabel:`Additional Boards Manager URLs` field:

 +-------------+--------------------------+--------------------------------------------------------------------------------------------------------------------------------+
 | **Branch**  | **Usage**                | **Remarks**                                                                                                                    |